learningequality/kolibri/README.md

 ## What is Kolibri?

-[Kolibri Learning Platform](https://learningequality.org/kolibri/): the offline-first platform for teaching and learning with technology without requiring the Internet.

-Developed with and for the community by [Learning Equality](https://learningequality.org/).
+[Kolibri Learning Platform](https://learningequality.org/kolibri/)is an amazing tool for teaching and learning, even when you don't have access to the Internet.
+It's created by the amazing people at [Learning Equality](https://learningequality.org/) with the community in mind.

 ## How can I use it?

-Kolibri is [available for download](https://learningequality.org/download/) from our website.
+Using Kolibri is easy!
+Just visit our website at learningequality.org and download the platform for free.

 ## How do I get help or give feedback?